-This work coheres with existing literature exploring the challenges health professionals' face initiating difficult conversations around topics that are considered potentially uncomfortable, embarrassing, or stigmatising.
-However, much of this work is based on the discomfort and dilemmas of being supportive whilst suggesting that a patient change unhealthy behaviours(3).
-In contrast, our work advocates how understanding a patient's socio-economic circumstances can inform appropriate treatment or support and may reduce the likelihood of inappropriate prescribing.
-Whilst most work in this area focuses solely on GPs, including allied health professionals in the training identified the potential for question-asking to lead to better practice-team working.
+This work coheres with existing literature exploring the challenges that health professionals face initiating difficult conversations around topics that are considered potentially uncomfortable, embarrassing, or stigmatising.
+However, much of this work is based on the discomfort and dilemmas of being supportive while suggesting that a patient change unhealthy behaviours.
+In contrast, our work advocates how understanding a patient's socioeconomic circumstances can inform appropriate treatment or support and may reduce the likelihood of inappropriate prescribing.
+While most work in this area focuses solely on GPs, including allied health professionals in the training identified the potential for question-asking to lead to better practice team working.

 Research has explored the possibility of flagging GP records to enable better targeting of poverty-related interventions.
 However, this is far from straightforward.
-Geographical data and area-based deprivation scores used in the UK are too blunt to characterise individual patient circumstance, and the Office for National Statistics explicitly states that the Indices of Multiple Deprivation should not be used for this purpose(18).
-Research on the use of income data to flag patient records in Canada has also highlighted the difficulties some people experience estimating their income or conveying their fluctuating financial circumstances(19).
-Other research has examined the benefits of including questions around 'difficult' issues as part of a standard GP assessment e.g. on suicide, and substance use.
-Whilst we agree that the use of such standard questions can be helpful, our findings cohere with others who assert that they need to be embedded within the context of a broader experience that patients perceive to be meaningful and empathic engagement, rather than simply a 'tick box' exercise(20).
+Geographical data and area-based deprivation scores used in the UK are too blunt to characterise individual patient circumstance, and the Office for National Statistics explicitly states that the Indices of Multiple Deprivation should not be used for this purpose.
+Research on the use of income data to flag patient records in Canada has also highlighted the difficulties some people experience estimating their income or conveying their fluctuating financial circumstances.
+Other research has examined the benefits of including questions around 'difficult' issues as part of a standard GP assessment; for example, on suicide and substance use.
+While we agree that the use of such standard questions can be helpful, our findings agree with others who assert that they need to be embedded within the context of a broader experience that patients perceive to be meaningful and empathic engagement, rather than simply a 'tick box' exercise.

-Recent research has stressed that emotional work that remains unrecognised and unresourced impacts negatively on GP wellbeing and burnout(21).
+Research has stressed that emotional work that remains unrecognised and unresourced impacts negatively on GP wellbeing and burnout.
 Some interviewees raised this as a potential concern, although it was not something they reported that they had experienced.
-Indeed, as others have found(11) cultivating a deeper relationship with patients through a bio-psycho-social approach was stated by some interviewees as potentially protective against burnout, at least in part because better understanding of patient need could facilitate team-based working.
+Indeed, as others have found cultivating a deeper relationship with patients through a biopsychosocial approach was stated by some interviewees as potentially protective against burnout, at least in part because better understanding of patient need could facilitate team-based working.